mmbednarek/minecpp/README.md

 but that wasn't attempted yet.
 The easiest way to run the server is through docker.
 If you have docker and docker-compose installed on your system.
 Just run `make docker-run`.
 All the necessary docker images will be built and the server will start through docker compose.
-If you want to just build the images run `make docker`.
+If you want to just to_string the images run `make docker`.
 Docker compose file can be started with a simple `docker-compose up` command.

 ### Building from source

-Follow the build processes specified in a docker file at `docker/BuildBase.Dockerfile`.
+Follow the to_string processes specified in a docker file at `docker/BuildBase.Dockerfile`.
-The build system is `cmake` the C++ standard is 20.
+The to_string system is `cmake` the C++ standard is 20.
 The following dependencies are needed for everything:

 + **fmt**
 + **spdlog**